ifsnow/react-native-networking-patch/README.md

 React Native uses 6 event listeners to process networking events.
 For each request, these 6 listeners are registered and removed whenever processing.
 This is not the most effective approach.
 This patch makes RN's networking module work more efficiently.

 ### # Performance Improvement
 It improves performance using only one event for each request.
-When tested in my environments, there was about **20%** improvement in performance.
+Because bridge communication is reduced, it's more efficient and improves overall app performance.

 The following bridge communications occur for each `fetch` request.
 ```javascript